Prince Avenue Christian School: Academics

-Fine Arts

-All fine arts classes are based on state or national standards and are taught at the college preparatory level.
-Programs include: band, visual arts, drama, and performing arts.
-Fine arts students travel nationally and internationally to attend workshops, performances, and to minister to others in pursuit of the great commission.

 Athletics

 The school is a member of the Georgia High School Association (GHSA) and has elementary and middle school athletic programs that feed into 17 varsity sports.
 The school has won multiple state and region championships.

 Biblical Discipleship

 As a Christian, covenant school, admission standards require at least one parent of each student to be a professing believer in Jesus Christ.
 School days begin with corporate prayer, students receive daily biblical instruction, and all students and faculty attend chapel together weekly.